 you and desires to be in relationshp with you, but it can be hard to speak with God.
 We often ask, "What do I say and how

 do I say it?"
 People are in need of spiritual growth and direction in their lives.

 Whether you are young or old, employed or retired, a seeker or religiously mature, a believer or

 a nonbeliever, part of the church or never attend, spiritual growth and discipleship does not happen by chance.
 I invite you

 to join me and discover a method of talking in simple conversations with God.

-*** To recieve a copy of Finding Rest: How to Talk to God write to CLAGE PUBLICATIONS 39 Bartley Road, Long Valley, NJ 07853.
+To receive a complimentary copy of Finding Rest: How to Talk to God email a request to CLAGE Publications using the link below.